-what to charge for medical marijuana, audit finds, A5 Dog praised as little lost girl's 'saviour' Girl went looking for father, spent night in woods near Bancroft BY DAVID GONCZOL When two-and-a-half-year-old Destiny King visits her aunt's farm in Coe Hill, Ont., near Bancroft, the farm's collie, Shilo, follows her everywhera into the bush that surrounds the farm Monday evening, looking for her father, who was fixing fences, Shilo was right behind her.
-And all through the night, as And all through the hight, assearchers in planes and on the ground combed the treacherous, rocky area for the missing child, Shilo stayed close, keeping Destiny warm and s "That dog was her saviour and her friend who stayed with her all the time that she was out in the bush," said Destiny's mother, Debbie King.
-The Kings, who also live in Coe Hill, Called police after spending a frantic hum See LOST on PAGE AS tion when rescuers found her at The Defence Department has increased the secrecy around the way it spends taxpayers' money by bringing in a new rule PUBLISHED BY THE PROPRIETO BY DAVID PUGLIESE Now DND's cloak of secrecy covers would-be suppliers 25378 12325
+that prevents companies inter-ested in bidding on equipment projects from talking publicly.
+The Defence Department has released a notice giving details about its plans to purchase new sonar systems for the navy's frigates.
+But the department has also warned companies not to discuss the program.
+Obama picks up strength over Clinton

+Democratic presidential candidate Barack Obama put weeks of controversy behind him yesterday, WORLD, A10

+Dog praised as little lost girl's 'saviour'

+INSIDE: AUDITOR GENERAL'S REPORT

+41,000 deportees missing

+Girl went looking for father, spent night in woods near Bancroft

+BY DAVID GONCZOL

+When two-and-a-half-year-old Destiny King visits her aunt's farm in Coe Hill, Ont., near Bancroft, the farm's collie, Shilo, follows her everywhera

+into the bush that surrounds the farm Monday evening, looking for her father, who was fixing fences, Shilo was right behind her.
+And all through the night, as

+And all through the hight, assearchers in planes and on the ground combed the treacherous, rocky area for the missing child, Shilo stayed close, keeping Destiny warm and s

+"That dog was her saviour and her friend who stayed with her all the time that she was out in the bush," said Destiny's mother, Debbie King.

+The Kings, who also live in Coe Hill, Called police after spending a frantic hum

+tion when rescuers found her at

+See LOST on PAGE AS

+PUBLISHED BY THE PROPRIETO

+25378 12325

+See SECRECY on PAGE A2

 ARTS & LIFE

 E1

 CITY

 C1

 EGAN

 ASTROLOGY

 F4

 CLASSIFIED

 C9

 GARDMER

 BIRTHS & DEATHS

 C15

 COMICS

 F5

 LETTERS

 BUSINESS

 D1

 EDITORIALS

 A14, C4

 MOVIES

 C1 PUZZLES

 A15 SPORTS

 , C4 TELEVISION A13, C4 E5

-canada.com

-ottawacitizen com

-Postal notification (placed inside in some areas)

-Tabloids